USS Oriskany: 2004 – artificial reef

 Based on the EPA's approval, after a public comment period, the ship was towed to Pensacola in March 2006 for final preparations for sinking.
-A team of Navy personnel accomplished the sinking of the ship on 17 May 2006, supported by the Florida Fish and Wildlife Conservation Commission, Escambia County Department of Natural Resources, the U.S. Coast Guard, the Pensacola Police Department, and several sheriff departments of Escambia County and surrounding counties.
-A Navy Explosive Ordnance Disposal team from Panama City, FL detonated C-4 explosive charges of approximately 500 lb (230 kg), strategically placed on 22 sea connection pipes in various machinery spaces.
+A team of Navy personnel accomplished the sinking of the ship on 17 May 2006, supported by the Florida Fish and Wildlife Conservation Commission, Escambia County Department of Natural Resources, the U.S. Coast Guard, the Pensacola Police Department, and several sheriff's departments of Escambia and surrounding counties.
+A Navy explosive ordnance disposal team from Panama City, Florida, detonated C-4 explosive charges of around 500 lb (230 kg), strategically placed on 22 sea connection pipes in various machinery spaces.
 The ship sank stern first 37 minutes after detonation in 210 ft of water in the Gulf of Mexico.

 As was intended, the ship came to rest lying upright.
-The flight deck was at a depth of 135 ft, and its island rose to 70 ft.
-Following Hurricane Gustav in 2008, the ship shifted 10 feet deeper leaving the flight deck at 145 ft.
+The flight deck was at a depth of 135 ft and its island rose to 70 ft.
+Following Hurricane Gustav in 2008, the ship shifted 10 feet deeper, leaving the flight deck at 145 ft.
 The island structure is accessible to recreational divers, but the flight deck requires additional training and equipment.
 It is now popularly known as the "Great Carrier Reef", a reference to Australia's Great Barrier Reef.

-The Times of London named the Oriskany wreck as one of the top ten wreck diving sites in the world.
+The Times of London named the Oriskany wreck as one of the top 10 wreck diving sites in the world.
 The New York Times Web video Diving the U.S.S.
 Oriskany explored the Oriskany wreck two years after its sinking.

 Oriskany leaves port for the last time, bound for the Gulf of Mexico to become an artificial reef.